Best Tiles for Bali Villas: A Practical Guide

 The Rule of Thumb

-Any tile going outside or in a wet area needs: outdoor-rated adhesive, slip resistance rating appropriate for wet conditions, and proper waterproofing beneath it.
+Any tile going outside or in a wet area needs: outdoor-rated adhesive, slip resistance rating for wet conditions, and proper waterproofing beneath it.
 The tile itself is often less important than whether those three things were done correctly.
-WhatsApp us for specific advice on your project.

 WhatsApp Us